 Microsoft Teams, Skype for Business, Slack and Atlassian Stride are all great for collaboration—if you’re at a desk.
 However, if you have a workforce that is both desk-based and deskless, a large segment of your workforce gets completely cut out of the conversation.
 As a result, frontline and field-based employees feel disconnected and communication from office teammates, such as from the scheduling center, is incredibly inefficient.

 Completing a communication app audit will help you identify inefficiencies and potential overspending.
-By streamlining this area of the business, you can reduce costs, increase productivity, and grow your business faster with an enterprise chat platform best-suited for your organization.
+By streamlining this area of the business, you can reduce costs, increase productivity, and grow your business faster with an enterprise chat platform platform best-suited for your organization.

 Want to learn more about completing an audit?
 Watch our webinar recording on this topic.